SteinarVrenne/school_imt3501/task2/source/pages/01_System_Assets.rst

-System assets
+System Assets
 -------------

-From task 1 we identified the following assets in the system: "1.
-Authentication and Authorization Server", "2.
-Database Server", "3.
-Webserver", "4.
-Internal Servers", "5.
-Authenticative data", "6.
-Cookies (from webserver)", "7.
-Logs (metadata, eventlogs, etc.)", "8.
-Configuration data", "9.
-System software", "10.
-Science data", "11.
-EHR (Electronic Health Register", "12.
-User data (e.g. date-of-birth, ID)", "13.
-Patient vitals (e.g. blood pressure)".
+From task 1 we identified the following assets in the system:

+| 1.
+Authentication and Authorization Server
+| 2.
+Database Server
+| 3.
+Webserver
+| 4.
+Internal Servers
+| 5.
+Authenticative data
+| 6.
+Cookies (from webserver)
+| 7.
+Logs (metadata, eventlogs, etc.)
+| 8.
+Configuration data
+| 9.
+System software
+| 10.
+Science data
+| 11.
+EHR (Electronic Health Register
+| 12.
+User data (e.g. date-of-birth, ID)
+| 13.
+Patient vitals (e.g. blood pressure)

 First, we have the different hardware servers and the data they generate.
 These assets are the web server, database server,